 Naturally, the permanent or long-term treatment methods will be more expensive initially.
 Decide what is right for you and get started.

 Stay on Course. | Finish the Race!

-- No cost, low cost or outrageously expensive
+- Is there no cost, low cost or is it outrageously expensive?

-- Acceptable or unacceptable by you or society
+- Is it acceptable or unacceptable by you or society?

-Enjoy better health, self-image if this is problematic for you, and peace of mind.
+You can enjoy better health, self-image (if this is problematic for you), and peace of mind.
 Be informed.
-You have a decision to make for yourself or help someone through the process.
+Make a decision for yourself or help someone through the process.